 Highlights: Loop ride or rest and explore Trinidad

-Take a rest day and explore Trinidad or join us on a short bike ride to the pristine waters of Playa Ancon and local fishing villages.
+Take a rest day and continue exploring Trinidad or join us on a short bike ride to the turquoise waters of Playa Ancon and nearby fishing villages.
 This visit provides an interesting glimpse into the contrast between sleepy fishing towns and the tourism economy on the beach and in Trinidad.

 Highlights: Ride along the coast, fresh seafood lunch